nypesap/nypesap.github.io/docs/index.md

 # SAP Fiori Apps' Usage Report
-Understanding how the business is using the system
+Insight into how business uses the system.

 # Benefits
 The following are the key benefits: